humdrum-tools/humdrum-documentation/guide/ch24/index.md

 (7) Parts Separated by Greater than an Octave
 ---------------------------------------------

-#### RULE: \"Avoid intervals greater than an octave between the soprano and alto voices.
-Also avoid intervals greater than an octave between the alto and tenor voices.\"
+#### RULE: "Avoid intervals greater than an octave between the soprano and alto voices.
+Also avoid intervals greater than an octave between the alto and tenor voices."

 Finding infringements of this voice-leading rule requires just a slight modification to our method for identifying the crossing of parts.